3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 Radiographs of the skull will show thin skull bones but to truly confirm the condition imaging of the brain is needed.
 This can be done with special imaging such as CT, MRI, or even directing ultrasound through the open fontanelle.
 The size of the brain ventricles is examined and the presence of edema in the white matter is checked.
 If it is ultimately decided that the baby truly has a neurologic problem and all the signs of excessive cerebrospinal fluid are evident then treatment can be pursued.

 Temporary relief of the increased fluid pressure can be achieved with medication.
 Diuretics can be used to decrease fluid production in the brain but one must be careful about causing the patient to become dehydrated.
-Electrolyte imbalances are also possible.
+Electrolyte imbalances are also possible with prolonged diuretic use.
 Oddly, the antacid omeprazole has been shown to decrease cerebrospinal fluid production by 26% though we do not know how this occurs.
 Some studies have not shown benefit so it is unclear how well this works or if specific circumstances are necessary.
 Corticosteroids such as prednisone can relieve swelling in the brain and have become the center of medical therapy.